 Following Bahrain’s independence from the United Kingdom, diplomatic relations were established with the US on August 15, 1971.
 The US embassy in Manama opened that same year with a resident ambassador in the country beginning in 1974.
-The Bahraini embassy in Washington DC opened in 1977.
-In October 1991, the US and Bahrain created the Defense Cooperation Agreement which allows US forces to use Bahrain’s facilities, and Bahrain hosts the US Navy’s Fifth Fleet.
-Bahrain was designated a Major non-NATO ally by the US in 2001.
+The Bahraini embassy in Washington DC then opened in 1977, which helped continue positive relations between the US and Bahrain.
+In October 1991, the US and Bahrain created the Defense Cooperation Agreement which allows US forces to use Bahrain’s facilities, and Bahrain to host the US Navy’s Fifth Fleet.
+Additionally, Bahrain was designated a Major non-NATO ally by the US in 2001.
 In 2006, Bahrain became one of only twenty nations to successfully establish a Free Trade Agreement with the US.

 Free Trade Agreements

 Bahrain was the first GCC nation, and only the third Arab country, to enter into a US Free Trade Agreement (FTA).
 The US-Bahrain FTA facilitates the flow of trade and investments between the two nations, helping to stimulate economic growth in Bahrain and increase the competitiveness of Bahraini goods in the US market.
 It has enabled Bahrain to find new markets, and created more opportunities and jobs for US financial service providers and companies within Bahrain.
 The FTA is overseen by the United States-Bahrain Joint Committee (JC) and is run by the Office of the US Trade Representative and Bahrain’s Ministry of Industry and Commerce.